DEFENSIVE COMPUTING FROM OTHER SOURCES

 - Privacy first steps from Seth For Privacy.
 December 21, 2021.
 Seems like a reasonable list.

 - Surveillance Self-Defense from the Electronic Frontier Foundation is pretty big.
 But, it was funded by the Ford Foundation and the funding may have run out.
 The News section was last updated Nov.
 2018.
 A couple Windows 10 examples are based on Service Pack 1703.
-The oldest page I saw was last reviewed July 2018, the newest was Feb.
-2021.

 - *Privacy Not Included evaluates the privacy of assorted products.
 From the Mozilla foundation, the company behind Firefox.